coldn00dles/restrosimulator/README.md

-# CLI Based Restaurant Simulator
+# CLI Based Restaurant Management System
 A project that I made in class 12th for my final exams.

 It uses MySQL for backend